min2ha/ukwa-site/content/target/28180584/index.en.md

   "subject": "European Parliament Elections 2014"
 }

-# Richard Corbett (Labour MEP for Yorkshire and the Humber)

 Richard Corbett stood as Labour candidate for Yorkshire and Humber at the 1999 European Parliament election and was elected to serve as MEP.
 He was re-elected in 2004, 2009 and 2014.